esensi/model/readme.md

 }
 ```

-If manually adding the package, then be sure to run `php composer.phar update` to update the dependencies.
+If manually adding the package, then be sure to run `composer update` to update the dependencies.

 ### Extend the Default Model

-The simplest way to demonstrate the traits is to extend the the base [`Esensi\Model\Model`](https://github.com/esensi/model/blob/master/src/Model.php).
-If the application required a simple blog, then the developer could create a `Post` model that automatically handled validation, purging, hashing, encrypting, and even simplified relationship binding by simply extending this ready-to-go model:
+The simplest way to demonstrate the traits is to extend the base [`Esensi\Model\Model`](https://github.com/esensi/model/blob/master/src/Model.php).
+For example, if the application requires a simple blog, then the developer could create a `Post` model that automatically handles validation, purging, hashing, encrypting, and even simplified relationship bindings by simply extending this ready-to-go model:

 ```php
 <?php